JustxJiang/UfundApplication-Humanitarian-Helpers/README.md

 - Java 11=>17 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
--  _add any other tech stack requirements_
+- Angular
+- NodeJS
+- Git

 ## How to run it